Lifting lockdown brings surge of activity for UK companies - PMI

 INFLATION UNCERTAINTY

-The PMI for Britain's services sector rose to 60.1 in April from 56.3 in March, the highest reading since August 2014 and driven by consumer-facing businesses.
+The PMI for Britian’s services sector rose to 60.1 in April from 56.3 in March, the highest reading since August 2014.

+“By far the strongest momentum was seen among consumer services, driven by the reopening of some customer-facing parts of the economy in England and Wales,” IHS Markit said.

 The PMI for the manufacturing sector, which accounts for around 10% of British economic output, rose to its highest since 1994 at 60.7, up from 58.9 in March.

-As in previous months, the reading was flattered by the way the survey interprets supply chain delays caused by the pandemic and to a lesser extent Brexit.
+As in previous months, the reading was flattered by the way the survey interprets supply chain delays caused by the pandemic and to a lesser extent Brexit, which in normal times would reflect strong demand.

-Both manufacturers and services companies reported rapid increases in cost pressures - something the Bank of England will be keeping an eye on.
+Both manufacturers and services companies reported rapid increases in cost pressures - something the Bank of England will be keeping an eye on as it monitors the economic recovery.

-"These prices will inevitably feed through to higher inflation as we head into the summer, though there's much uncertainty as to how long the inflationary impact will last," IHS Markit chief business economist Chris Williamson said.
+“These prices will inevitably feed through to higher inflation as we head into the summer, though there’s much uncertainty as to how long the inflationary impact will last,” Williamson said.
+(Reporting by Andy Bruce; Editing by Toby Chopra)

 Our Standards: The Thomson Reuters Trust Principles.